logo

 B Lydian Piano Diagram

-This diagram highlights which keys belong to the B Lydian scale, which is helpful for visualizing whole steps, half steps, and characteristic tones such as the augmented 4th (E♯), which gives this scale its signature sound.
+This diagram highlights which keys belong to the B Lydian scale, which is helpful for visualizing whole steps, half steps, and the overall shape of the scale on the keyboard.

 B Lydian Scale Formula and Intervals